KoliaK/monitor_bot/README.md

-# 📚 Competitive Intelligence Book Monitor
+# 📚 Book Price Monitor

 ## 🚀 Overview
 An automated Python-based ETL pipeline that monitors book prices on e-commerce platforms.
 The application scrapes product data, cleanses it, stores historical trends in a SQLite database, and triggers real-time alerts when prices drop below a specified threshold.